-The following table sets forth information regarding the beneficial ownership of shares of our Common Stock as of August 19, 2021 by:
+The following table sets forth information regarding the beneficial ownership of shares of our Common Stock as of May 3, 2021 by:

-- each person or "group" (as such term is used in Section 13(d)(3) of the Exchange Act) known by the Company to be the beneficial owner of more than 5% of shares of our Common Stock; - each of the executive officers and directors of the Company; and - all executive officers and directors of the Company as a group.
+- each person or "group" (as such term is used in Section 13(d)(3) of the Exchange Act) known by the Company to be the beneficial owner of more than 5% of shares of our common stock; - each of the executive officers and directors of the Company; and - all executive officers and directors of the Company as a group.

-Beneficial ownership is determined according to the rules of the SEC, which generally provide that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power over that security, including options that are currently exercisable or exercisable within 60 days.
-Company stock issuable upon exercise of options and warrants currently exercisable within 60 days are deemed outstanding solely for purposes of calculating the percentage of total voting power of the beneficial owner thereof
+Beneficial ownership is determined according to the rules of the SEC, which generally provide that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power over that security, including options and warrants that are currently exercisable or exercisable within 60 days.
+Company stock issuable upon exercise of options and warrants currently exercisable within 60 days are deemed outstanding solely for purposes of calculating the percentage of total voting power of the beneficial owner thereof.

-The beneficial ownership of our Common Stock is computed based on 40,798,508 shares of our Common Stock issued and outstanding as of August 19, 2021.
+The beneficial ownership of our common stock is based on 33,808,956 shares of our common stock issued and outstanding as of May 3, 2021.

-Unless otherwise indicated, the Company believes that each person named in the table below has sole voting and investment power with respect to all shares of Common Stock beneficially owned by them.
+Unless otherwise indicated, the Company believes that each person named in the table below has sole voting and investment power with respect to all shares of common stock beneficially owned by them.

-Number of Shares of Company

-Name and Address of Beneficial Owners (1) Common Stock
+Name and Address of Beneficial Owners (1) Number of Shares of Company Common Stocks %

 5% Holders

-RT-ICON Holdings LLC (2) 17,001,047 41.7 %
+RT-ICON Holdings LLC (2) 17,001,047 50.3%

-Drawbridge Special Opportunities Fund LP (3) 2,969,041 7.3 %
+Drawbridge Special Opportunities Fund LP (3) 3,625,202 10.7%

 JPMorgan Chase & Co.
-(4) 2,672,071 6.5 %
+(4) 2,672,071 7.9%

 Named Executive Officers and Directors

-Ben Kohn (5) 998,322 2.4 %
+Ben Kohn (5) 998,322 3.0%

 Lance Barton

 Chris Riley (6) 134,570

-Suhail Rizvi (2)(7) 17,051,047 41.8 %
+Suhail Rizvi (2)(7) 17,051,047 50.4%

+Suying Liu (8) 545,295 1.6%

 Tracey Edmonds

 James Yaffe

-All Named Executive Officers and Directors of the Company as a group (6 individuals) 18,183,939 44.6 %
+All Named Executive Officers and Directors of the Company as a group (7 individuals) 18,729,234 55.4%